jeff-901/deapp-final/README.md

 3 functions in main page (no need to login in, since you have unique Ethereum account).

 - **Creating**:
 Create a new campaign, you can specify how many levels of tickets, amount of seats for each level, starting time, ending time, and abstraction.
-After pressing "**Create Now!**" button, metamask will ask for some fee, and the whole transaction will last few to dozens of second depending the gas you give to miner and how many users are on the bolckchain.
+After pressing "**Create Now!**" button, metamask will ask for some fee, and the whole transaction will last few to dozens of second depending on the gas you give to miner and how many users are on the bolckchain.
 After finidhing the transaction, you should see the created campaign when you enter **Checking** page, and **can be seen by all the other users**

 - **Booking**: